mespronos/mespronos/README.md

 This is a "work in progress" module, without a stable release date (maybe late spring for UEFA Euro 2016 ?)

+## Planning

+Please see (https://github.com/kgaut/mespronos/milestones)[milestones] to get an overview of the planning.

+Basicaly, I would like to create an open test during march - april, to test the **8.x-1.0 alpha** version.
+After this test I aim to release the **8.x-1.0 beta** that will be used during UEFA Euro 2016.
+The **8.x-1.0 Final** Should be released during summer.

 ## Follow the development / Get in board
 Incoming features and status is visible on [Waffle](https://waffle.io/kgaut/mespronos).